Get Routine Doctor Appointments Back On Track

 Social Distancing - Patients will maintain at least a 6-foot distance between each other when checking in and in the waiting room.
 To practice social distancing, chairs and tables will be spaced out, acrylic shields will be placed over registration desks and there will be directions labeled via signs and on the floors to signify proper distances.
 Our staff will also practice social distancing unless closer contact is necessary for patient care.

-Masks and Temperature Checks - When you enter a facility, you will participate in a mandatory temperature check as well as be given a mask to wear over your nose and mouth.
+Masks are Required- When you enter a facility, you will be given a mask to wear over your nose and mouth if you don't already have one.
 Wearing the mask will help ensure your safety as well as others’ by limiting exposure of respiratory droplets, the means by which the virus spreads.
-If your temperature exceeds 100.4 degrees Fahrenheit, you will be sent home and asked to reschedule your appointment.

 Additional Hand Sanitizer Available – Ochsner has automatic hand sanitizer stations around all our facilities.
 We have increased the number of available stations.
 We encourage you to use these touchless stations before your visit, after meeting with your provider, after touching yourself or others, after using the restroom, before and after eating or drinking or after touching objects such as elevator buttons, pens or handrails.